-Shades of buff can range from red, to a non-intense ivory/cream, almost white shade.
+Shades of buff can range from red, to a non-intense ivory/cream but with a yellow/red tone.
 When buffs are born they are lighter than they will be at maturity.
 Buff puppies always darken as they grow – they do not lighten.
 It is common to have many shades of buff in one litter.

-Silver is a shade of buff on a cocker whose coat has been lightened to a uniform ivory/cream shade.
+Silver is a cocker whose coat has been lightened to a uniform ivory/cream shade with no yellow/red tone.
 The ivory shade in silver is evenly disbursed all over the body.
 Many times the back and ears are a shade darker but not so much that it keeps it from blending in with the rest of the body.
 Silver is a more ash toned ivory color – all over the dog.
 There are no yellow nor red tones, even on the ears.
 Nice black nose and eye rim pigment and dark eyes.
 The ACS standard calls for the pigment to be “the darker, the better”.